• Character Of The Chef

 • Hallow Your Speech Or Hollow Your Home

-When my first child asked me if Santa Claus was real, I told her quite frankly, “No.” She didn’t believe me.
+When my first child asked me if Santa Claus was real, I told her quite frankly: “No.” She didn’t believe me.
 She argued with me.
-On Christmas morning she said, “See, Mommy!
+On Christmas morning she rebuked me: “See, Mommy!
 Look at all these presents.
 Where do you think these presents came from, if Santa isn’t real?”

-With the second child, I explained patiently that Santa is based on a real person, Saint Nicholas, who lived a long time ago and started the tradition of giving presents to poor children at Christmas.
+With my second child, I patiently explained that Santa is based on a real person, Saint Nicolas, who lived a long time ago and started the custom of giving presents to poor children at Christmas.
 Then I got a phone call from my mother: “Do you realize that Anthony is going around telling people that Santa Claus is dead?”

 With the third child, I decided to let my husband handle this issue.
-He shamelessly played along with the whole charade.
+Shamelessly he played along with the whole charade.
 Not only Santa but the Tooth Fairy was real.
-He snuck presents under the tree and put excessive amounts of money under her pillow, inflating the value of teeth and provoking competition.
+He snuck presents under the tree and put absurd amounts of money under her pillow, inflating the value of teeth and provoking competition.

-With the fourth child, I avoided the whole problem.
-I told her the Tooth Fairy forgot about her tooth, but she might try selling it to her dad instead.
+With the fourth child I avoided the whole problem.
+I agreed that it was too bad the Tooth Fairy didn’t show up, but she might try selling her tooth to her dad instead.
 I told her to ask her siblings about Santa.

-The difference between the tall-tale-teller and the deceitful-manipulator is that the tale-teller wants the children to grow up and learn to distinguish reality from fiction.
+There is a place in a child’s life for a teller of tall tales.
+The tall-tale-teller wants the children to grow up knowing how to distinguish truth from falsehood.
 Nothing tickles a tale-teller so much as the efforts of a knee-high pipsqueak to put one over on him.
 And sometimes the pipsqueak wins this game, to everyone’s delight.
-It’s a game that develops the wits just like pitching softballs in the back yard develops athletic skills.
-It’s quite different from the morbid nostalgia of adults who hate to see the children maturing, for murky reasons of their own.
+It’s a game that sharpens the wits, just as tossing balls in the back yard develops athletic skills.

 Home » character